-56 2.
-Discussion
+2. Discussion

-- 57 The active ingredients of HMPs are herbal substances and/or herbal preparations derived from herbal - 58 substances.
-Being of natural origin, the active ingredients in HMPs tend to have higher microbial - 59 contamination (bioburden) than chemically defined active substances and the microbial population - 60 present may differ qualitatively and quantitatively.
-Therefore, particular attention should be paid to the - 61 microbiological quality of HMPs and specific guidance should be provided.
-The Ph.
-Eur. recognises the - need to allow wider acceptance criteria for the microbial quality HMPs depending on the nature of the - 63 product and method of preparation e.g. herbal teas. - 64 Herbal substances/preparations may be contaminated with numerous species of bacteria and fungi - 65 (yeasts and moulds).
-Viruses are not usually considered to be a concern with herbal - 66 substances/preparations.
-The content of live bacteria, fungi and their spores should be determined and - 67 limited in herbal substances/preparations and HMPs.
+The active ingredients of HMPs are herbal substances and/or herbal preparations derived from herbal substances.
+Being of natural origin, the active ingredients in HMPs tend to have higher microbial contamination (bioburden) than chemically defined active substances and the microbial population present may differ qualitatively and quantitatively.
+Therefore, particular attention should be paid to the microbiological quality of HMPs.
+The European Pharmacopoeia (Ph.
+Eur.) recognises the need to allow wider acceptance criteria for the microbial quality HMPs depending on the nature of the product and method of preparation e.g. herbal teas.

+Herbal substances/preparations may be contaminated with numerous species of bacteria and fungi (yeasts and moulds).
+Viruses are not usually considered to be a concern with herbal substances/preparations.
+The content of viable bacteria, fungi and their spores should be determined and limited in herbal substances/preparations and HMPs in accordance with the provisions of the Ph.Eur.

-68 Pathogenic micro-organisms
+Pathogenic micro-organisms

-- 69 Some bacterial species are pathogenic (e.g. Salmonella spp., Shigella spp., some pathovars of - 20 Escherichia coli; Listeria monocytogenes and some clostridial species) and therefore pose a risk of - inducing infectious diseases or other unwanted effects in patients taking the HMP.
-Such micro- - 72 organisms should not be present in the HMP.
+Pathogenic bacterial species pose a risk of inducing infectious diseases or other unwanted effects in patients taking the HMP.
+Such micro-organisms should not be present in the HMP.

-73 Spores
+Spores

-- 74 Endospores are bacterial spores formed by certain Gram-positive bacteria e.g. Bacillus and Clostridium - 75 species.
-Spores are formed when bacteria are exposed to unfavourable environmental conditions - 76 (heat, drought, irradiation or depletion of nutrients).
-Generally, a higher number of spores are found in - dry herbal substances compared to fresh herbal substances, especially when inappropriate drying - 78 procedures are used.
-Bacterial spores are highly resistant to various environments (desiccation, - 79 freezing, dry heating, vapour, elevated pressure, UV radiation and various chemicals including - 80 extraction solvents such as ethanol).
-Bacterial spores have the potential to be reactivated into the - 81 vegetative state as bacteria when favourable environmental conditions are present again.
-Nutrients - and elevated temperatures are used during the incubation phase of testing of total aerobic microbial - count (TAMC; Ph.
+Endospores are bacterial spores formed by certain Gram-positive bacteria e.g. Bacillus and Clostridium species.
+Spores are formed when bacteria are exposed to unfavourable environmental conditions (heat, drought, irradiation or depletion of nutrients).
+Generally, a higher number of spores are found in dry herbal substances compared to fresh herbal substances, especially when inappropriate drying procedures are used.
+Bacterial spores are highly resistant to various environments (desiccation, freezing, dry heating, vapour, elevated pressure, UV radiation and various chemicals including extraction solvents such as ethanol).
+Bacterial spores have the potential to be reactivated into the vegetative state as bacteria when favourable environmental conditions are present again.
+Nutrients and elevated temperatures are used during the incubation phase of testing of total aerobic microbial count (TAMC; Ph.
 Eur.
-2.6.12, 2.6.13, 2.6.31) of a product and thus spores of certain bacterial species - (mostly aerobic from Bacillus spp.) are detected together with the bacteria by these quantitative in vitro methods. - Fungi, and particularly moulds, also produce spores (conidia).
+2.6.12, 2.6.13, 2.6.31) of a product and thus spores of certain bacterial species (mostly aerobic from Bacillus spp.) are detected together with the bacteria by these quantitative in vitro methods.

+Fungi, and particularly moulds, also produce spores (conidia).
 However, they are generally not as resistant as bacterial spores to unfavourable environmental conditions.

-88 Physicochemical characteristics
+Physicochemical characteristics

-- From a quality point of view, some micro-organisms can alter the physicochemical characteristics of the product which may lead to detrimental changes to the product's quality.
-Constituents of the plant material may be metabolised by the micro-organism, leading to chemically changed substances.
-It is undesirable to have chemical degradation of constituents of the plant material, (especially constituents with known therapeutic activity), active markers and chemical preservatives (added to e.g. a liquid aqueous extract or liquid dosage form).
-Any potential reduction or change in the therapeutic activity of - 95 the product must be evaluated.
+From a quality point of view, some micro-organisms can alter the physicochemical characteristics of the product which may lead to detrimental changes to the product's quality.
+Constituents of the plant material may be metabolised by the micro-organism, leading to undesirable chemical changes.

-- 96 Micro-organisms may also lead to sensory changes (appearance, smell, or taste) and to changes in pH - 97 of the HMP, due to metabolic substances formed by the micro-organism.
-If the pH changes significantly - 98 in a HMP containing a chemically ionisable preservative and the efficacy of that preservative is pH - 99 dependent (e.g. benzoic acid and sorbic acid), then the efficacy of the preservative may be diminished. - 100 Such risks should be considered.
+Micro-organisms may also lead to sensory changes (appearance, smell, or taste) and to changes in pH of the HMP, due to metabolic substances formed by the micro-organism.
+If the pH changes significantly in a HMP containing a chemically ionisable preservative and the efficacy of that preservative is pH dependent (e.g. benzoic acid and sorbic acid), then the efficacy of the preservative may be diminished.

+The above mentioned risks should be considered.

-101 Mycotoxins
+Mycotoxins

-- 102 During mycelial growth on substrates, some moulds produce mycotoxins.
-These substances are - 103 secondary metabolites with lipophilic (e.g. aflatoxins and ochratoxin A) or hydrophilic (e.g. fumonisins) - 104 properties.
-Mycotoxins can be formed during plant growth (cultivation or wild growth) or during

-105 storage of the herbal substance/preparation or HMP.
+During mycelial growth on substrates, some moulds produce mycotoxins.
+These substances are secondary metabolites with lipophilic (e.g. aflatoxins and ochratoxin A) or hydrophilic (e.g. fumonisins) properties.
+Mycotoxins can be formed during plant growth (cultivation or wild growth) or during storage of the herbal substance/preparation or HMP.